Burnt bodies of more than 30 found in Myanmar’s Kayah state, reports say

 Myanmar’s junta claims it killed an unspecified number of ‘terrorists with weapons’

-At least 35 burnt bodies of people, including women and children, were found near a village in the conflict-torn eastern state of Kayah in Myanmar on Christmas morning.
+At least 35 burnt bodies, including those of women and children, were found near a village in the conflict-torn eastern state of Kayah in Myanmar on Christmas morning.

-The charred bodies were found on eight burned vehicles and five motorbikes near Mo So village of Hpruso town.
+The charred bodies were found in eight burned vehicles and on five motorbikes near Mo So village of Hpruso town.

-The bodies comprised of elders, women and children, according to the local Karenni Human Rights Group.
+The bodies belonged to elderly people, women and children, according to the local Karenni Human Rights Group.

 “We strongly denounce the inhumane and brutal killing which violates human rights,” the group said in a Facebook post.